 If you decide to add other repositories to sources.list, make sure that the repository is meant to work (and known to work) with Ubuntu.
 Repositories that are not designed to work with your version of Ubuntu can introduce inconsistencies in your system and might force you to re-install.
 Also, make sure that you really need to add external repositories as the software package(s) you are looking for may already have been introduced into the official repositories!

-Please keep in mind that it may not be legal to enable some non-Ubuntu software repositories in some countries.
+Please keep in mind that it may not be legal (typically because of export restrictions) to enable some non-Ubuntu software repositories in some countries.

 You may be asked enter a security key when adding a non-Ubuntu repository to your sources.
 See Managing Authentication Keys for instructions.